percwg/perc-wg/draft-jones-perc-dtls-id/draft-jones-perc-dtls-id.md

 a media distributor to forward DTLS messages between an endpoint and a key distributor.
-In the process, the media distributor is able to securely receive only the hop-by-hop keying material, while the endpoint is able to securely receive both end-to-end and hob-by-hop keying material.
+In the process, the media distributor is able to securely receive only the hop-by-hop keying material, while the endpoints are able to securely receive both end-to-end and hob-by-hop keying material.

 An open issue with the current design is how the key distributor